matthiask/django-prose-editor/docs/configuration_language.rst

     initializeEditors(createEditor, `[${marker}]`)

-Step 3: Register Your Extension and Implementation in Django Settings
+Step 3: Register Your Extension and Preset in Django Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configure your extension and JavaScript implementation in Django settings:
+Configure your extension and JavaScript preset in Django settings:

 .. code-block:: python